aryankirsali/GeoNote/README.md

 # GeoNote
-Map app where users can add a note to any location they visit/want.
+Travel Map app where users can add a note to any location they visit/want.